 - Compressed audio formats: Ogg Vorbis, FLAC and MP2

-You can export to iTunes by exporting to any location on your computer then add the file to the iTunes library.
+You can export to Apple Music/iTunes by exporting to any location on your computer then add the file to the Apple Music/iTunes library.

 How can I export to formats not listed in the Export Audio Dialog?

-If you install the optional FFmpeg library you can use the (FFmpeg) choices in the Export Audio Dialog to export M4A (AAC), AC3, AMR (narrow band) and WMA.
-If you don't see a choice for one of those specific FFmpeg formats, then the build of FFmpeg you are linking to was not compiled to support encoding in that format.
+If you install the optional FFmpeg library you can use the (FFmpeg) choices in the Export Audio Dialog to export M4A (AAC), AC3 and WMA.
+If you do not see a choice for one of those specific FFmpeg formats, then the build of FFmpeg you are linking to was not compiled to support encoding in that format.

 The most flexible method to export to more formats is to choose (external program) in the Export Audio Dialog which opens the dialog for Audacity's command-line encoder.
 Point your command to an encoder that supports the format you want to write to, which could be FFmpeg or some other encoder (for example, an alternative AAC or MP3 encoder).
 On Windows, the recommended EXE installer of FFmpeg includes an ffmpeg.exe which you can use for this purpose.
-On Mac OS X, you can download a standalone "ffmpeg" binary if you search online.
-Please see formats supported by FFmpeg on the Audacity Wiki.
+On Mac, you can download a standalone "ffmpeg" binary if you search online.

 Alternatively you can export to some additional formats supported by your build of FFmpeg by choosing Custom FFmpeg Export in the Export Audio Dialog.